 Try to understand the challenges your doctor faces

 Finally, depressing and frustrating as it is, it’s also really important to recognise the limitations of the system.
-We all know how much pressure the NHS and its staff are under.
+We all know how much pressure doctors in a public healthcare system are under.
 Doctors, nurses and midwives are overworked, undervalued and struggling to provide good quality care without the time, funding, workforce and other resources they need.
 Even the very best doctors may find their hands are tied by a lack of specialist services to refer you on to, for example, or agonisingly long waiting lists for treatment.
-An analysis published shortly before the end of 2022 found that gynaecology waiting times have trebled in the last decade, which certainly isn’t the fault of your individual GP.
-Sadly, the only real fix for many of these issues is some serious government investment in prioritising women’s health – and we’re not going to see that overnight.

-Rebel Bodies: A Guide To The Gender Health Gap Revolution is out now
+Rebel Bodies: A Guide To The Gender Health Gap Revolution will be available in Australia in May 2023.